 Abstract

-Applications of computer vision on natural images have seen great success recently, yet we have seen few approaches dealing with visual illustrations.
+Applications of computer vision on natural images have seen great success recently, yet there are few approaches dealing with visual illustrations.
 We propose a collection of computer vision applications for parsing genetic models.
-Genetic models are a type of visual illustration often used in the biological sciences literature.
-These are used to demonstrate how a discovery fits into what is already known about a biological system.
+Genetic models are a type of visual illustration often used in the biological sciences literature, used to demonstrate how a discovery fits into what is already known about a biological system.
 A system that determines the interactions present in a genetic model can be valuable to researchers studying such interactions.
 The proposed system contains three parts.
-First, a triplet network is deployed to decide whether or not a figure is a genetic model.
-Second, a popular object detection network YOLOv5 is trained to locate regions of interest within genetic models using various deep learning training techniques.
-Lastly, we propose an algorithm that can infer the relationships between the pairs of genes or textual features present in the genetic model.
+First, a triplet network decides whether or not a figure is a genetic model.
+Second, the object detection network YOLOv5 is trained to locate regions of interest within genetic models using various deep learning training techniques.
+Lastly, we propose an algorithm that infers the relationships between the pairs of genes or textual features present in the genetic model.
 Components of this system power the search functionality of the Bio-Analytic Resource for Plant Biology tool at the University of Toronto.

 Overview